SymfonyCasts/verify-email-bundle/README.md

 ## What this bundle provides

-1) A generator to create secure fully qualified signed URL's comprised of a unique user identifier, unique user email address, and any other query params provided.
+1) A generator to create secure fully qualified signed URL's comprised of a unique user identifier, unique user email address, and any other query params your business logic requires.
  This URL should be emailed to the user for validation.

 2) A signed URL validator.